On This Page

 How We Got Around

-We drove down after work on a Friday and then hardly moved the car for the rest of the weekend (we walked everywhere).
+We drove down after work on a Friday and hardly moved the car for the rest of the weekend (we walked everywhere).

 Our Airbnb had free parking on site.
 If you stay downtown, I’d look into this as parking may not always be available (or free).